karolzlot/countdown-example-vibration-pause/README.md

 # countdown example
 Very simple example of countdown with vibrations and pause

-Add this package to yaml file: https://pub.dev/packages/vibration
+Add this package to `pubspec.yaml` file: https://pub.dev/packages/vibration

 Please give a star if you like it! :-)